auroq/path-calculator/README.md

 ```

 This solution can be implemented differently depending on language.
-However, if you are thinking functionally, it essentially equates to using a [left fold](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) to walk the path from left to right while accumulating the best path to `An` and `Bn`.
+However, if you are thinking functionally, it essentially equates to using a [left fold](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) to walk the path from left to right while accumulating the best path to An and Bn.

 > Credit for the original idea for this exercise goes to the book [Learn You a Haskell for Great Good](http://learnyouahaskell.com/functionally-solving-problems#heathrow-to-london)